thommyho/Cpp-OpenCV-Windows-PreBuilts/docs/steps.md

 Place for holding the Visual Studio Examples source code is following git [repository](https://github.com/thommyho/Cpp-OpenCV-Visual-Studio-Examples)

-(from version 1.43.0) In every directory there is solution file with `Examples_<vs_compiler_name>.sln` and other directories holding the wanted examples, required project, configuration and resource files.
+In every directory there is solution file with `Examples_<vs_compiler_name>.sln` and other directories holding the wanted examples, required project, configuration and resource files.
 For e.g. vs2019 the directory-file-tree looks like that

 ```sh
 .